Denis Ten: Legacy

-On June 22, 2019, a memorial to Denis Ten was opened in Almaty.
+On 22 June 2019, a memorial to Denis Ten was opened in Almaty.
 The two-meter bronze pedestal depicts one of the moments of the skater's final performance at the 2014 Olympic Games in Sochi.
+In 2026, a previously nameless street in Almaty was named after Denis Ten.

 Debuting in 2019, the Denis Ten Memorial Challenge is an annual figure skating competition held in Kazakhstan and named in his honor.